Atrix256/SampleZoo/README.md

 Information on how to contribute to this project: [contributing](contributing.md)

+Here is a specific list of sampling patterns, tests, and other things which need implementations: [TODOs](todos.md)

 TODO:
 * get premake or similar for setting up projects
 * make some 1d samples and some 1d sampling tests